chigozieikoro/Matrices/README.md

 # Matrices
-Incomplete Java Implementation of Matrices and Matrix Operation.
+Incomplete Java Implementation of Matrices and Matrix Operations.

 Currently working on and still has some missing features.
 Application currently generates matrices with random entries.